 Step 1.
-Add the Video File That You Want to Put Subtitle
+Add the Video File That You Want to Put the Subtitle

 Here you have installed this video converter.
-Now add the source video file that you want to put a subtitle on by clicking "Add File".
+Now add the source video file that you want to put a subtitle on by clicking "Add Files".

 Step 2.
 Click "+" to Add Subtitle and Preview

-Click "+" to add an external SRT/SSA/ASS format subtitle.
+Click the drop-down icon on the "Subtitle" section and click the "+" icon.
+You will go to the "Subtitle" window.
+Here, you can add an external SRT/SSA/ASS format subtitle.
 For synchronization, make sure to find a subtitle for the same video you add.
 You are also able to add multiple subtitles and tick one of them to see whether it's suited for your video in the "Preview" window.

 Step 3.
 Select Profile that Fit Your Device (Optional)

-If you are going to view on a specific device, you can hit the drop-down list of "Profile" to select the pre-set model.
+If you are going to view on a specific device, you can hit the drop-down list of "Convert All to" to select the pre-set model.